lphansen/QuantMFR/_sources/book/example_out_c3_v2.md

 We can interpret the above equations  as providing two contributions to the   $\{Y_{t}: t \ge 0\}$ process.
 Thus, component $U_{t+1}$ is unpredictable and represents new information about $Y_{t+1}$ that arrives at date $t+1$.
 Component $\nu$ is the trend rate of growth or decay in $\{Y_{t} : t \ge 0\}$ conditioned on the invariant events.
-In the following sections, we present full  decomposition of a stationary increment process that will be useful both in connecting to sources of permanent versus transitory shocks and to central limit theorems.
+In the following sections, we present a full  decomposition of a stationary increment process that will be useful both in connecting to sources of permanent versus transitory shocks and to central limit theorems.
 ## A martingale decomposition

 A special class of stationary increment processes called additive martingales interests us.